 Safety is created when you: validate their feelings, when you empathize with what they are sharing, when you listen non-judgmentally, when you do not internalize and make it about you, focus on trying to understand your partners feelings.

 2) Let go of toxic thoughts about your partner.
 Rather than holding them to old labels you may have for your partner (overly sensitive, stubborn, combative, weak), open yourself to seeing them differently.
 Extend a tabula rasa aka clean slate.
-Challenge your cognitions, and instead of thinking “She feels like this because she is overly sensitive” practice not labeling who she is or her emotions.
+Challenge your old thought patterns and narratives about your partner and about the relationship, and instead of thinking “She feels like this because she is overly sensitive” practice not labeling who she is or her emotions.
 If you hear your husband share his feelings, try not to jump to “of course he’s feeling this way, he never sees anyone else’s point of view” challenge yourself to ask questions rooted in what feelings are coming up for him.
 As soon as you realize you are labeling your partner, identify it as a toxic thought, and make the decision to change it!

 Damage is done when you: hold your partner to old negative labels of who they are, are bought into the belief that they will never change, struggle to give your partner the benefit of the doubt.